25prabhu10/notes/docs/Languages/Python/Flask/Flask.md

 # Flask

 Flask is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
-It began as a simple wrapper around Werkzeug and Jinja.
+It began as a simple wrapper around Werkzeug and Jinja

 ## Setup